brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

 Expected content can be provided as a single string, or a list of multiple expected strings.

-Optionally can also verify ordering of expected elements, with the assertion failing if elements are not found in order on the page.
-Default is to assume that ordering is important.

 :param response: Response object to check against.
 :param expected_content: Expected content that response should contain.